FACULTY

-Fellowships from the American Institutes of Indian and Pakistan Studies (2011 and 2012), the American Council of Learned Societies (2015 and 2021), and the Institute for Historical Studies at University of Texas at Austin (2016) have funded her research.
-Her publications have appeared in Public Culture, South Asia, Bioscope, The Journal of Urdu Studies, SAGAR, and The Caravan and Scroll, among others.
+Fellowships from the American Council of Learned Societies (2015 and 2021), the Institute for Historical Studies at University of Texas at Austin (2016), and the American Institutes of Indian and Pakistan Studies (2011 and 2012) have funded her research.
+Her publications have appeared in Modern Asian Studies, Bioscope, South Asia, The Journal of Urdu Studies, SAGAR, TheWire, The Caravan and Scroll, among others.
 At Columbia, Huacuja Alonso teaches courses on South Asian history from an interdisciplinary perspective and on sound studies and media history in addition to Contemporary Civilization in the core curriculum.
+She is also affiliated with the Center for Study of Ethnicity and Race and with the Center for Comparative Media.

 COURSES